katholiek-onderwijs-vlaanderen/sri4node/README.md

 ## resource specific configuration variables

+### metaType

+Each resource needs to have a meta type specified.
+This meta type will be set in the meta section of each returned resource as `$$meta.type`.
+For example, a resource like '/sam/persons' can have a metaType like 'PERSON'.

 ### methods

 Can be used to restrict the methods which are allowed on a resource.
 If not specified the default is [ 'GET','PUT','POST','DELETE' ]